Santosh-GS/programming-notes/python_style_guide_basics.md

   <br>
 * Use triple double-quotes for docstring
 * Module docstring goes before imports
-* Start writing docstring content in the same line of triple quotes when only one-liner description is given
+* Start writing docstring content in the same line of triple quotes when only one-liner description is being given
   `""" This is a single line docstring """`
   `"""`
   `Docstring in multiple lines`